Get a free, no obligation personal loan quote with rates as low as 9.99%

 Payday loans are known to trap borrowers into a cycle of debt, which is why many provinces have placed a number of rules and regulations to protect borrowers.
-If you’re thinking about getting a payday loan be sure you understand your rights as a borrower as well as any payday loan requirements in your province.
+If you’re thinking about getting a payday loan, be sure you understand your rights as a borrower.

 What Is A Payday Loan?

 Payday loans are a specific type of loan provided by a payday lender.
-Payday loans are typically small, ranging between $100 to $1,500.
-They typically must be paid back by your next payday which can vary between 7 days and a month.
+Loan amounts are typically small, ranging between $50 to $1,500.
+They typically must be paid back by your next payday, though terms can range up to 62 days.

 While payday loans are extremely easy to qualify for, they come with very high-interest rates.
 In fact, payday loans are the most expensive type of consumer loan.